Codepath-G27/Task-Train/README.md

 ]
 </br>

-One important and custom feature in the app for logged in users is the ability to add other users as friends.
+One important and custom feature in the app for logged-in users is the ability to add other users as friends.
 Once a user is added as a friend they can be selected as alarm buddies when creating alarms.
-When a users sends a friend request the requested user recieves a notification, and can choose to accept or decline the request.
+When a user sends a friend request the requested user receives a notification and can choose to accept or decline the request.
 Users can also delete friends and have the changes reflected on the friend account as well.
 Deleting friends is simple and only requires a user to select them from the presented list.
 </br>

 <img src='https://i.imgur.com/okaACZj.gif' width='400' alt='Video Walkthrough' />